fzankl/docsify-plugin-flexible-alerts/README.md

 If alerts do no look as expected, check if your `index.html` as well as alerts in Markdown are valid according to this documentation.

 ## Changelog

+01/19/2019 - Fixed issue when using plugin along with themeable plugin.

 01/06/2019 - Initial Release